bernscode/sre-to-do/README.md

 server:
 1. Run 'npm install' on terminal in server directory.
-2. Run 'npm run dev' on terminal in server directory.
+2. Run 'npm start' on terminal in server directory.